wiltouw/wiltouw/README.md

 ---

- **Currently working on:** Enhancing cybersecurity skills & building cool AI powered projects!
+ **Currently working on:** Cloud Engineering at SHI, most of my repos are private while I solve issues like sprawl and AI governance.